BenjaminLAZARD/Interviews/linkup/README.md

 ### Populating the database

 The database is populated from both gossip websites using a FeedHandler object, attached to the databases.
-Rather tha scrapping the websites, it will read the RSS from both news websites and .
+Rather than scrapping the websites, it will read the RSS from both news websites and process it before upload.

 ### Backend

-I used FAstAPI as a tool convenient for prototyping and yet easily scalable.
+I used FastAPI as a tool convenient for prototyping and yet easily scalable.
 Databases pointers are stored within the app state for proper dependency injection when calling the routes, which is not a topic I understand very well yet.
 The API is usable without the front.

 Through a POST method, the query is embedded the same way the articles are, compare with others in the vector_DB, then closest embeddings_ids metadata is retrieved from the content_DB.